codio/site/source/docs/classes/classmanagement/addstudents.html.md

 1. You can then send the 2 word token to your students, send them the Invite URL to join the class or you can add the Test students to your class.
 <img alt="authtoken" src="/img/docs/manage_classes/addstudents.png" class="simple"/>

-1. If using the token then ask them to go to [https://codio.com/p/join-class](https://codio.com/p/join-class) or select the 'Join Class' button on our main website.
+1. If using the token then ask them to go to [https://codio.com/p/join-class](https://codio.com/p/join-class) or select the **Join Class** button on our main website.
 They should enter the token when requested and proceed to register for a Codio account.

 1. If using the URL, the students can just click that and proceed as above.